Has the Embassy approved your Schengen Visa application?

 Suppose you are applying at the Italian Embassy to spend ten days in Italy and 5 in Greece.
 Greece (or any other Schengen country) can be your first entry port.
 The border authorities do not require you to enter Italy first.
 But they are free to ask you for documents concerning your trip to the country where you are crossing the borders (e.g., proof of accommodation).

 Important note: Starting from 2022, the Entry/Exit System (EES) will replace the current system of passports manual stamping and border controls for security reasons.

-According to the European Commission, “the Entry/Exit System (EES) will be an automated IT system for registering travellers from third-countries, both short-stay visa holders and visa exempt travellers, each time they cross an EU external border.
-The system will register the person’s name, type of the travel document, biometric data (fingerprints and captured facial images) and the date and place of entry and exit, in full respect of fundamental rights and data protection.”
+According to the European Commission, the Entry/Exit System (EES) will register travellers from third-countries each time they cross an EU external border.
+The system will register the traveller’s name, type of travel document, biometric data (fingerprints and captured facial images), and the date and place of entry and exit.

 As long as you consider the suggestions in this post, there is no need to worry about the Schengen customs and immigration control.